DeepMLNet/DeepNet/Numeric/Tensor.Docs/articles/Guide-Creation.md

 //     [  30.0000   31.0000   32.0000   33.0000   34.0000]]
 ```
 The first argument specifies the shape of the tensor.
-The second argument is a function that takes the n-dimensional index (zero-based) of an entry and computes its initial value; here we use the formula $5i + j$ where $i$ is the row and $j$ is the column of the matrix.
+The second argument is a function that takes the n-dimensional index (zero-based) of an entry and computes its initial value; here we use the formula *5i + j* where *i* is the row and *j* is the column of the matrix.
 The data type (here `float`) is automatically inferred from the return type of the initialization function.

-### Creation from F# sequences, lists and arrays
+## Creation from F# sequences, lists and arrays
 The [HostTensor.ofSeq](xref:Tensor.HostTensor.ofSeq) converts an [F# sequence](https://en.wikibooks.org/wiki/F_Sharp_Programming/Sequences) of finite length into a one-dimensional tensor.
 ```fsharp
 let seq1 = seq { for i=0 to 20 do if i % 3 = 0 then yield i } |> HostTensor.ofSeq